alpas/alpasdev/src/main/resources/docs/validation.md

 - `errors(key, default)`

-If exists, returns an error or a list of errors for the given *key*.
-If not, returns the given *default* value. `key` is optional when calling this function.
-If you don't pass the *key*, it just returns the *errors* map.
+If exists, returns an error or a list of errors for the given `key`.
+If not, returns the given `default` value.
+`key` is optional when calling this function.
+If you don't pass it, it just returns the *errors* map.

 - `firstError(key, default)`

-If exists, returns the first error for the given *key*.
-If not, return the given *default* value.
+If exists, returns the first error for the given `key`.
+If not, return the given `default` value.
 Unlike the `errors()` method, the `key` here is required.

 - `hasError(key)`

-Returns `true` if an error exists for the given *key*.
+Returns `true` if an error exists for the given `key`.
 Otherwise, returns `false`.

 - `whenError(key, value, default)`

-If an error exists for the given *key*, it returns the given *value*.
-If not, it returns the given *default* value.
+If an error exists for the given `key`, it returns the given `value`.
+If not, it returns the `default` value.

 </div>